ChelseaDolezal/Crowdfunding_ETL_project2/README.md

 1.open pg admin.
 2.create database called Project 2 or any name you desire.
-3.create a schema- the schema name is called crowdfuning_db_schema.sql 4.load csv into cooresponding table.
+3.create a schema- the schema name is called crowdfunding_db_schema.sql 4.load csv into cooresponding table.